Celebrating National Volunteer Month

 Spoiler alert: It’s not all for the free ticket and the T-shirt.
 Turns out it’s more about connecting with fellow volunteers, giving back to the community, and having tons of fun the entire time.

-Special thanks to the 2019 volunteers featured here.
-Volunteer registration for Maha Festival 2021 is coming soon — stay tuned!
+Special thanks to the 2019 volunteers featured.
+Details and registration for Maha Festival 2021 volunteering are available here.

 “I love volunteering for Maha because I know it’s a huge asset for our community in both giving local artists a valuable platform and drawing headliners to the heartland.”